Table of Contents

 Tech talent: the gap between supply and demand is growing

-The European ecosystem of tech talent is more interconnected than ever, with 5.7 million professional developers in 2018, 200,000 more than the previous year.
+The European ecosystem of tech talent is more interconnected than ever.
 However, this supply will not meet the demand for tech talent and the gap is forecast to increase over the coming years.
 Germany and the United Kingdom are the countries with most professional developers.
 Spain, with 305,500, is in sixth place behind Russia and Italy. ( Source: Digital Talent Report ).
 And in Barcelona, the demand for tech profiles has increased by almost 40% in one year, whereas the profiles available has grown by just 7.6%.
 There is a tech talent gap that must be reduced.

 Countries with the highest population of professional software developers